abinit/abinit/doc/tutorial/eph4zpr.md

 !!! important

     Note that the EPH code can compute QP corrections only for $\kk$-points belonging to the $\kk$-mesh associated to WFK file.
     In some cases, it is not possible to generate a $\kk$-mesh containing the band edges.
     In this case, you will have to select the closest wavevectors in the grid.

 ### Our first ZPR calculation

-TODO: use and explaine [[structure]]
+TODO: use and explain [[structure]]

 For our first ZPR we decided to use a rather simple input file that allows us to discuss the basic input variables.

 [[optdriver]] [[eph_task]] is set to 4
-[[dvdb_ngqpt]] is set to XXX
+[[ddb_ngqpt]] is set to XXX
 We use [[getddb_filepath]], [[getwfk_filepath]], [[getdvdb_filepath]] to specify the paths to the external files.
 [[ngkpt]]